apache/jackrabbit-oak/oak-doc/src/site/markdown/differences_user.md

 * `QueryBuilder#setScope(String groupID, boolean declaredOnly)` now also works properly for the everyone group (see [OAK-949])
-* `QueryBuilder#impersonates(String principalName)` works properly for the admin and system principal which are specially treated in the implementation of the `Impersonation` interface (see [OAK-1183]).
+* `QueryBuilder#impersonates(String principalName)` works properly for the admin principal which are specially treated in the implementation of the `Impersonation` interface (see [OAK-1183]).

 ##### Autosave Behavior
 Due to the nature of the UserManager (see above) we decided to drop the auto-save